 A revision of the Order of Service was made in 1919, involving rearrangement of the lessons, and from that date the service has always begun with the hymn 'Once in Royal David's City'.

 The service was first broadcast in 1928 and, with the exception of 1930, has been broadcast annually, even during the Second World War, when the ancient glass (and also all heat) had been removed from the Chapel.

 Sometime in the early 1930's the BBC began broadcasting the service on the World Service.
 It is estimated that there are millions of listeners worldwide, including those to Radio Four in the United Kingdom.

 In recent years it has become the practice to broadcast a digital recording on Christmas Day on Radio Three, and since 1963, a shorter service, which uses different music and readings, has been filmed periodically for television.

 There is also a more detailed history of the service.

 Service booklets from previous years

-Orders of service for the Festival of Nine Lessons and Carols from 1997 onwards:
+Orders of service for A Festival of Nine Lessons and Carols from 1997 onwards: